 The following article gives information about the intestines and bowels and their importance to proper body function.

-As part of our regular newsletter there will be examples of successful alternative treatments.
+As part of our regular newsletter, there will be examples of successful alternative treatments.

 Intestine function and detoxification

-A healthy digestive system is essential for a healthy body.
+So, you can see that a healthy digestive system is essential for a healthy body.
 The reasons for this are quite simple, and are demonstrated by the simple car analogy.

 Think of your body as a car.
 For the car to run, fuel is required on a daily basis.
 Without fuel your car would just not run.

 If you used cheap low-quality fuel, your car's engine, pipes, valves and systems would eventually deteriorate.
 This would cause the car to not run at all or to run poorly.
 In some ways, the same can be said of your body.

 Treat the body well, give it good fuel, maintain it, and it will give you years of happy service.